Norwegian Eiderdown Duvet

 This eiderdown has the best heat retention of all materials in nature!

-After midsummer, the female and her ducklings leave the nest and head for the sea until next year - and harvesting can take place.
+After midsummer, the female and her ducklings leave the nest and head for the sea until next year - this is when the harvesting of the down can take place.

-Each nest yields approximately 15-20 grams of down, which is hand collected and hand washed, taking a highly skilled person a full week to clean a single kilogram of Eiderdown, which was taken from up to 60 nests.
+The down is hand collected and hand washed.
+It takes a highly skilled person a full week to clean a single kilogram of Eiderdown, which was taken from up to 60 nests.
+(Each nest yields approximately 15-20 grams of down.)

 The hand cleaning process is an essential step to ensure the preservation of its unique qualities.